Lego®: Investment comparison with stocks and gold

 On the Brickfact Blog, we go into more detail about why Lego sets can rise in price and all the things you need to consider when investing in Lego.

-The rising popularity of Lego investors has also attracted the interest of academia: a study by Russia's HSE University of Finance analysed the performance of thousands of Lego sets from 1987 to 2015 and found that the average return over this period was better than that of gold and stocks.
+The rising popularity of Lego investors has also piqued our interest: In our Lego study, we analyzed the performance of thousands of Lego sets and found that the average return over this period was better than that of gold and shares.

 We explore this exciting topic in this article and compare investing in Lego with investing in shares or gold.